 Remember, just because your tank water might look clean, it doesn’t necessarily mean it is.

-The harmful chemicals previously mentioned are invisible to our eyes, we have no way to know just how chemically dirty or toxic tank water is unless we use water testing kits.
+The harmful chemicals previously mentioned are invisible to our eyes, we have no way to know just how chemically dirty or toxic tank water is unless we use testing kits.

 How Much Water To Change Each Time?
 And How Often?